vanhtuan0409/go-simple-cache/README.md

 }
 ```

-* There are 3 methods to create a cache based on eviction method:
+* There are 3 methods to create a cache based on eviction method.
+Set Cache size to negative to never trigger eviction:

 ```
 func NewLRUCache(size int) Cache